Recombinant Education: Regenerating the Learning Ecosystem

 Here are some of my publications in this area.

 Technologies of cooperation: A socio-technical framework for robust 4G

 For more resources on cooperation theory, practice, and technologies visit the CooperationCommons website, a site collectively maintained by researchers and practitioners interested in an interdisciplinary study of cooperation.

 Families and the Emerging Learning Economy (pdf)

 A new learning economy–a system of production, organization, and exchange of learning assets, resources, and experiences, both formal and informal–is growing rapidly around the edges of the formal school system.
 It is diversifying from its roots in the industrial age paradigm of education and expanding the ways that families and teachers create learning experiences for their children.
 This report describes the strategies and challenges that families encounter as they attempt to organize learning for their children, and forecasts possible needs-based innovations of the future learning economy.

 The Future of Learning Agents and Disruptive Innovation (pdf)

 The changes we’re seeing today at the intersection of collaborative, digital media and new contexts for learning open the possibility for a new framework for envisioning “teachers” more broadly as agents of learning.
 This report explores several disruptive innovations in the context of education and learning and its implications for thinking about the role of teachers as diverse catalysts who enable and support the learning process.

-In collaborating with the Center for Digital Storytelling I developed Youth Voices from the Future, a workshop process and curriculum for kids to think critically and personally about the ten year horizon and the implications for their own lives.
+In 2008 I collaborated with the Center for Digital Storytelling and the KnowledgeWorks Foundation to develop a workshop process and curriculum for kids to think critically and personally about the ten year horizon and the implications for their own lives.

-The site includes the workshop process, a basic agenda, and a student story gallery of the digital stories they made.
-We did workshops in California and Ohio.
-If you have any questions about this work,or how to implement something like this, please feel free to contact me firstname.lastname@example.org.
+I am currently exploring this story forecast methodology with students at CSU East Bay.
+If you have any questions about this work,or how to implement something like this, please feel free to contact me email@example.com.